Edit in GitHubLog an issue

 Deploying

 You can deploy an App Builder Headless app with aio app run or aio app deploy.
-This will deploy the actions to Adobe I/O Runtime. aio app deploy would have deployed the UI to a CDN but since we don't have any UI, that step is simply ignored.
-We'll have a separate codelab to guide you through building an App Builder App with UI.
+This will deploy the actions to Adobe I/O Runtime. aio app deploy would have deployed the UI to a CDN, but since we don't have a UI, that step is ignored.
+We'll have a separate Code Lab to guide you through building an App Builder App with UI.

-Hitting deploy with the CLI will output the deployed action url:
+Entering deploy in the CLI will output the deployed action URL:

 deploy

-How can we test that the passed value is actually rendered as a barcode ?
-Luckily for us, there are also barcode readers that we can leverage in our tests.
+How can we test that the passed value is actually rendered as a barcode?
+Fortunately, there are barcode readers that we can use in our tests.

 • Privacy